newneymar92/Interactive_Carousel_TaiNA/README.md

 **How it works:**

-1. **Extended Array**: We prepend clones of the last N slides and append clones of the first N slides (where N = viewport width / card width + 1).
+1. **Extended Array**: We prepend clones of the last N slides and append clones of the first N slides (where N ≈ number of visible cards + buffer).

 2. **Initial Position**: Start at the first "real" slide (index = cloneCount).